 Information Security

 Information security focuses on securing digital information and computer networks for organizations.
 The need to secure data, coupled with increases in cyberattacks, leads to high demand for information security professionals.
-The BLS projects jobs for information security analysts to grow 33% from 2020-2030, a much faster-than-average rate.
+The BLS projects jobs for information security analysts to grow 32% between 2022 and 2032, a much faster-than-average rate.

-An MBA in information security prepares you to develop, implement, and manage an organization's computer networks and security protocols.
+An MBA in information security prepares learners to develop, implement, and manage an organization's computer networks and security protocols.
 Many graduates pursue positions in information security, network administration, and information technology management.

 Top information security programs typically feature an overview of advanced business and management principles, with more technical courses focusing on network security practices.